-I recognize that further cooperation between the Bank of Japan and the Single Resolution Board in connection with the resolution planning and the implementation of such planning with respect to entities with cross-border operations would be mutually beneficial.
+I recognize that further cooperation between the Financial Services Agency and the Single Resolution Board in connection with the Resolution planning and the implementation of such planning with respect to Entities with cross-border operations would be mutually beneficial.
 I also acknowledge that enhancing the exchange of information between our authorities is important in view of the globalisation of financial markets and the increasing cross-border activities undertaken by banking organisations.

-In this context, this exchange of Letters (henceforth referred to as 'the Letter') confirms our willingness to cooperate in the interest of fulfilling our respective statutory objectives; enhancing communication and cooperation; assisting each other in the planning and the conduct of an orderly resolution of an entity; and maintaining confidence and financial stability in Japan and the European Union.
+In this context, this exchange of Letters (henceforth referred to as 'the Letter') confirms our willingness to cooperate in the interest of fulfilling our respective statutory objectives; enhancing communication and cooperation; assisting each other in the planning and the conduct of an orderly Resolution of an Entity; and maintaining confidence and financial stability in Japan and the European Union.